Red Light Cameras Found Unconstitutional in Florida Judge's Ruling

 As reported by the Tampa Bay Tribune, a $158 traffic ticket was given to Filippone that he is refusing to pay.
 He also plans to start being extra careful at red lights:

-Joe Poblick, Port Richey city attorney, said the Florida Attorney General’s Office has been notified of the judge’s ruling.
-Any time the statutes of a state are an issue of constitutionality, it is a requirement to notify the attorney general.
+Joe Poblick, Port Richey city attorney, said the Florida Attorney General’s Office had been notified of the judge’s ruling.
+Any time the statutes of a state are an issue of constitutionality, it is necessary to notify the attorney general.
 The cameras are still being used; however, the proceedings are being closely watched as they go through the appeals process by city officials of other counties in Florida.
 Filippone believes the Pasco ruling stands, and it’s doubtful he’ll get any more red light tickets.
 He also plans to fight another ticket regarding the very same issue using the ruling.
 “If SEIU govt employees want to keep milking taxpayers, they will have to do it another way, said personal injury lawyer Michael Ehline of Ehline Law Firm.”

 - Torrance car accident lawyer

 - Torrance motorcycle lawyer